List of newspapers in Houston: African-American newspapers

-The City of Houston has several African-American-owned newspapers published in the city.
+Several African-American-owned newspapers are published in Houston.
 Allan Turner of the Houston Chronicle said that the papers "are both journalistic throwbacks — papers whose content directly reflects their owners' views — and cutting-edge, hyper-local publications targeting the concerns of the city's roughly half-million African-Americans."
 By 2011 many of the African-American newspapers began to establish presences on the World Wide Web.

 Alternative newspapers

-There was an underground newspaper called Space City, cofounded by Thorne Dreyer, which operated circa 1971 for around three and one half years.
+There was an underground newspaper called Space City, cofounded by Thorne Dreyer, which operated circa 1971 for around three and a half years.
 It was operated by a committee of half men and half women.
-A Ku Klux Klan group attacked the office with a bomb circa 1971.
+A Ku Klux Klan group attacked the office with a bomb around 1971.